 Arrangements for the safeguarding of children in the Early Years align to policy and practice outlined in this policy.
-Further policy specific to the Early Years can be found via the Early Years' Department Handbook, which is located on the school website and in the Policies folder in the Common Drive.
+Further policy specific to the Early Years can be found via the Early Years' Department Handbook, which is located on the school website and in the Policies folder on SharePoint.